Dawood-Gondal/product-enquiry/README.md

-# BugsBunny: Magento 2 Product Request ("Looking For") Module
+# M2commerce: Magento 2 Product Request ("Product Enquiry") Module

 This Magento 2 extension allows customers to submit the name of a product they couldn’t find on your store.
 It displays a simple, AJAX-based form on key pages such as category, search results, and customer dashboard.